DreamingDevs/data_engineering_learning/README.md

 ## Copy Job (General Availability)
 - Supports full / Incremental / CDC data refreshes
-- Deletes can only be handled in CDC refresh
+- Deletes can only be handled in CDC refresh (source DB should have CDC enabled)
-- Inseets / Updates only be handled in Incremental data refresh
+- Inserts / Updates only be handled in Incremental data refresh
 - Full will overwrite the entire table
 - Incremental - 3CUs, Full - 1.5 CU